Tiny-fruited Spike-sedge

 Description

 To positively identify the tiny-fruited spike-sedge and other spike-sedges (genus Eleocharis), a technical manual should be consulted.
 It is usually necessary to look at the tiny fruits of the plant under magnification to distinguish the species of spike-sedge.
 Members of this genus possess a type of fruit called an “achene,” which is hard and nut-like and does not split open to release its seed.
 Achenes in the spike-sedges are topped by a protuberance (called a “tubercle”), which varies in shape, size, and texture among species.
-The tiny-fruited spike-sedge is named for its minute achene, which is only 0.6-0.8 mm (0.02-0.03 in) wide.
-It is three-sided and pearly white at maturity in mid-summer.
+The tiny-fruited spike-sedge is named for its minute achene, which is only 0.5-1.0 mm (0.02-0.04 in) long.
+It is three-sided and pearly white to grayish at maturity in mid-summer.
 In contrast, most spike-sedge achenes are brown, yellow, or green.
 The surface of the tiny-fruited spike-sedge’s achene appears smooth under a hand lens or microscope.
 The tubercle is quite small in comparison to the achene, and resembles a tiny cap.

 There are several common spike-sedges that could be confused with the tiny-fruited spike-sedge.
 The soft-stemmed spike-sedge (Eleocharis obtusa), which sometimes occurs with the tiny-fruited spike-sedge in Massachusetts, is another tufted annual that differs in having a lens-shaped achene (instead of triangular) and in its more robust appearance.
 Its stems are usually taller and thicker than the delicate, thread-like stems of the tiny-fruited spike-sedge.
 Another associated species, the tubercled spike-sedge (Eleocharis tuberculosa), has flattened stems and a tubercle that is much larger than that of the tiny-fruited spike-sedge; in fact, in the tubercled spike-sedge, the tubercle is as large as the achene.
 A common spike-sedge with very slender stems that also forms dense tufts is the needle spike-sedge (Eleocharis acicularis).
 It is distinguished from the tiny-fruited spike-sedge by its diminutive stature (only up to 1.2 dm tall, at most), and its long, gray, ornamented achene that is roundish in cross-section, rather than strongly triangular.
 The slender spike-sedge (Eleocharis tenuis) is thin-stemmed, but the stems are usually 4- to 8-angled (instead of round) and are usually scattered or only loosely clustered.
 In addition, the achenes of the slender spike-sedge are rough or pitted in appearance when observed under a hand-lens.